No. They are not.

 Each happy little polyandrous unit is accompanied by a nectar gland that looks like yellow cartoon lips.
 The nectar’s job is, of course, to entice pollinators to come close enough to move pollen from the stamens to the style.

 There is one other thing . . .

 The amount of PGRs that might be present on poinsettia leaves would be much too small to be toxic by ingestion, especially given how bad the leaves taste.
 It’s probably worth keeping your take-no-prisoners puppy away from them, though, if only for your peace of mind.
-One of the common PGRs, daminozide, is the infamous Alar that was sprayed on apples until 1989, when a fuss was made about its carcinogenic potential.
+One of the common PGRs, daminozide, is the infamous Alar that was sprayed on apples until 1989, when it came under fire for potential carcinogenicity.
 The concern was probably overblown but it is no longer used on food crops in the US.

 Buying and caring

 You’ll be attracted to plants with vigorous leaves and bright colors, but also take a close look at the little flowers.
 If you can see a lot of pollen you’ll know they’ve been blooming for a while, and they won’t stay fresh as long as plants with less mature flowers.
 When you take them home keep them warm, provide sunlight if possible, and water them before they get completely dry.